Dominion Lending CentresPart of the DLCG, Canada's #1 mortgage originator · $84.5B in 2025.

 What is the Smith Manoeuvre?

-The Smith Manoeuvre is a Canadian financial strategy that converts your non-deductible mortgage interest into tax-deductible investment loan interest — effectively making your mortgage tax-deductible over time.
-We work with accountants and financial planners to structure mortgages that support this strategy.
+The Smith Manoeuvre is a Canadian financial strategy that converts your non-deductible Mortgage interest into tax-deductible investment loan interest, effectively making your Mortgage tax-deductible over time.
+We work with accountants and financial planners to structure Mortgages that support this strategy.

-• Converts mortgage interest into tax-deductible investment interest
+• Converts Mortgage interest into tax-deductible investment interest

 • Legal, well-established Canadian wealth strategy

-• Requires the right mortgage structure from the start
+• Requires the right Mortgage structure from the start

 • We collaborate with accountants to implement it properly